no23reason/react-geolocated/README.md

         maximumAge: 0,
         timeout: Infinity,
     },
+    userDecisionTimeout: null,
+    geolocationProvider: navigator.geolocation
 }
 ```
 The `positionOptions` object corresponds to the [PositionOptions](https://developer.mozilla.org/en-US/docs/Web/API/PositionOptions) of the Geolocation API.

+If set, the `userDecisionTimeout` determines how much time (in miliseconds) we give the user to make the decision whether to allow to share their location or not.
+In Firefox, if the user declines to use their location, the Geolocation API call does not end with an error.
+Therefore we want to fallback to the error state if the user declines and the API does not tell us.

+The `geolocationProvider` allows to specify alternative source of the geolocation API.
+This was added mainly for testing purposes, however feel free to use it if need be.

 ## Acknowledgements